WebberZone/where-did-they-go-from-here/readme.txt

 Tested up to: 4.8
 License: GPLv2 or later

-Show "Readers who viewed this page, also viewed" links on your page.
+Show "Readers who viewed this page, also viewed" a.k.a. followed posts on your page.
 Much like Amazon.com's product pages.

 == Description ==